Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-22/day-3/lecture-materials/intro-to-django-models.md

 Now go to your webpage and head over to the `/admin` route to see an _administration_ portal!

 Did you mess up your password?
 It's okay - no big fish.
-Go back to your terminal and use this handy command:
+Go back to your **Web Container Shell** and use this handy command:

 ```bash
 python manage.py changepassword <user_name>